Hayes Valley Street Closure

 Hayes Valley is caught in the cross hairs of a political feud.
 We’re calling it as it is: London in this case got it right.
 She used the City apparatus to get community stakeholders to the table.
 City Agencies did their job and Dean hijacked process to differentiate himself from her by tilting support from outside the neighborhood in order to garner favor based on ideology at the detriment of our community.

-This is not the right time or place to double down on a permanent street closure that is counter to three years of advocacy for a weekend closure.
+This is not the right time or place to double down on a permanent street closure that is counter to four years of advocacy for a weekend closure.
 By sabotaging community process led by London’s office our supervisor has made this a citywide issue by using the response of a petition that he co-opted and promoted to make claim that broad support for this closure exists — which is why we are reaching out to all San Franciscans for support.

 Share the QR code below with interested businesses and neighbors.